Kaziranga National Park, Assam

 Turtles and Tortoises - As many as 15 species of turtles are found in the park, which includes the abundantly found and endemic Assam Roofed Turtle.
 The Brown Tortoise is another popular species making the park its home.

 Fishes in Kaziranga National Park

 The aquatic life of the park is as vibrant, if not more, as their counterparts on the land.
 A total of 42 freshwater fish species live in the water bodies of the park.
 Among this wide variety, you will also find such species like freshwater pufferfish Tetraodon cutcutia, which can grow up to a length of 15 cm.
 It is currently the solitary representative of its genus.
 Other important fish species found here are Channa orientalis, Channa marulius, Channa punctata, Channa striatus, Cirrhina mrigala, and Clarius batrachus.

 By Air: The nearest airport is Rowraiah (Jorhat) which is 97 km away from Kohora, while LGBI Airport (Guwahati), which is the biggest airport in the North East, is located at a distance of 239 km.

 By Rail: The nearest railway station is at Furkating, but there is no direct train that connects Furkating with Kaziranga.
 As such, you have to travel to Numaligarh and from there take a taxi and travel to Kaziranga.

 By Road: Kohora is the main entrance to the Kazirange National park and lies on NH-37.
 It lies between Nagoan and Golaghat.
 The nearest town from Kohora is Bokakhat at 21 Km, while Jorhat, Nagaon and Guwahati are located at distances of 89 km, 96 km, and 219 km respectively.

 Best Time to Visit

-For visiting in Kaziranga, you can choose the time to 15th November to early on April months which is the best time for visiting the best rhinos of the world.
+For visiting in Kaziranga, you can choose the time from 15th November to early on April month which is the best time for visiting rhinos of the world.